cagov/hub.innovation.ca.gov/docs/pages/content-design/odi-style-guide.md

 ### CA.gov

 Use CA.gov when writing about the ecosystem of state websites or the [State of California homepage](https://www.ca.gov/).
 This follows the California Department of Technology style.
-Use ca.gov when writing a URL, like digital.ca.gov.
+Use ca.gov when writing a URL, like innovation.ca.gov.

 ### county